Step 1: Position Authorization and Search Committee Approval

 Form a Diverse Committee

-To facilitate a strong hiring process that aligns with institutional goals, an earnest effort should be made to ensure that underrepresented individuals have an equal opportunity to serve on search committees.
-Having diverse perspectives on a search committee means that various identities and thoughts will be represented.
-It also enables committees to move away from affinity bias and groupthink.
+To facilitate a strong hiring process that aligns with institutional goals, an earnest effort should be made to ensure that diverse individuals have an equal opportunity to serve on search committees.
+Having diverse perspectives means that various identities and thoughts will be represented, and also enables committees to move away from affinity bias and groupthink.

 Training